Rugby Europe: Rugby Europe club competitions

 The highest levels of European club competition played in Europe are the European Rugby Champions Cup and Challenge Cup.
 These tournaments are contested every year by clubs from the tier-1 European nations: England, France, Ireland, Italy, Scotland and Wales.
 Rugby Europe is not responsible for the organisation of these competitions, which is run by the European Professional Club Rugby.

 Some European clubs from tier-2 and tier-3 European nations participated in the European Shield, which made up the third-tier club competition below the now defunct Heineken Cup and European Challenge Cup.
 This competition, which was organised solely by European Rugby Cup Ltd, ran from 2002 to 2005 and was primarily made up of tier-1 nations club teams that were knocked out in the first round of the European Challenge Cup, with the addition of one or two teams from tier-2 and tier-3 European nations (Spain, Portugal, and Romania) invited to make up the numbers.

-From 2014 to 2019 clubs from tier-2 and tier-3 European countries competed in the European Rugby Continental Shield from 2014 to 2019.
+From 2014 to 2019 clubs from tier-2 and tier-3 European countries competed in the European Rugby Continental Shield.
 This competition was a joint venture between Rugby Europe, European Professional Club Rugby, and the Federazione Italiana Rugby and it provided the winners of this tournament entry into the European Rugby Challenge Cup.

 In 2021 Rugby Europe set up the Rugby Europe Super Cup which enabled clubs from tier-2 and tier-3 European countries to participate annually.
 Teams are divided into two conferences: western and eastern.
 Each team will play every conference rival home and away.
 The two best teams from each conference will advance to the semi-finals, where they will compete to play in the final.
 Currently there are eight clubs involved but this is expected to rise to sixteen by 2025.